olivecha/guitarsounds/paper/paper.md

 # Statement of need

-`guitarsounds` was developped to meet the needs of the Bruand lutherie school, more precisely as a tool to visualize and compare the sounds of different guitar designs using custom sound features.
+`guitarsounds` was developed to meet the needs of the Bruand lutherie school, more precisely as a tool to visualize and compare the sounds of different guitar designs using custom sound features.
-The `guitarsounds` package was used in previous academic work (in press) to investigate the difference between two guitar designed using an innovative numerical prototyping method based on topological optimization.
+The `guitarsounds` package was used in previous academic work (in press) to investigate the difference between two guitar both designed using an innovative numerical prototyping method based on topological optimization.
-In the scope of this research, guitarsounds allowed the measurement of specific sound features such as the slope of the peaks in the signal Fourier transform, computed using a linear regression.
+In the scope of this research, `guitarsounds` allowed the measurement of specific sound features such as the slope of the peaks in the signal Fourier transform, computed using a linear regression.
 This feature is related to the instrument's tone [@sumi_classical_2008], and was used to study the differences between the two guitar designs.
  `guitarsounds` is also used in ongoing research at the Bruand lutherie school to manage sound data in a project where guitar sounds are generated with random values for specific features, to provide data for a psycho-acoustic study.
-The `guitarsounds` API is also used to give an introduction to programming for data analysis to the school's students and in the teaching activities, as a tool to visualize the physical phenomena involved in the sounds produced by guitars, such as the Hemlotz cavity frequency of an instrument.
+The `guitarsounds` API is also used to give an introduction to programming for data analysis to the school's students and in the teaching activities, as a tool to visualize the physical phenomena involved in the sounds produced by guitars, such as the Helmholtz cavity frequency of an instrument.
 The GUI was included in the package as knowledge or interest in programming isn't expected in the luthier's training.
 A screen capture of the GUI is shown in \autoref{fig:gui}.

 The features of `guitarsounds` differs from existing packages in its ability to be both used alone to produce decent figures with a minimal number of lines of code and as a tool in a Python data visualization stack where the sound specific needs can be handled by `guitarsounds`.
-There exists an overlap between `guitarsounds`, and the `librosa` [@Librosa] Python package for music analysis, however `librosa` is not a dependency of `guitarsounds`, and the latter is more focused on feature extraction for machine learning application and lacks features tailored to harmonic sound analysis and  integrated comparison of sounds.
+There exists an overlap between `guitarsounds`, and the `librosa` [@Librosa] Python package for music analysis, however `librosa` is not a dependency of `guitarsounds`, and the latter is more focused on feature extraction for machine learning applications and lacks features tailored to harmonic sound analysis and  integrated comparison of sounds.
 The  `librosa` package is also aimed at an audience with a more developed knowledge of Python programming.

 ![Graphical user interface in the Jupyter Notebook environment.\label{fig:gui}](figuregui.png){width=50%}